-Before starting this course, students should already be able to do simple operations with vectors (including adding and subtracting vectors, scalar product, and vector product) and be able to use basics calculus (derivatives and integrals).
-Physics 10 requires a little less use of calculus compared to the course taken by engineering and physics majors (PHY 11) but you will still need to use integrals and derivatives in some very simple applications.
-Some of you may also need to get back in shape with writing and solving algebraic equations: Do not worry if you find yourself struggling with algebra the first couple of weeks.
-Seriously doing the homework will automatically help you gain back your skills!
+PHY 13, or General Physics II, follows PHY 10 and is the second part of General Physics.
+Like PHY 10, PHY 13 is a calculus-based introductory course to physics, and it is meant mainly for students oriented towards the biological and environmental sciences, or pre-med students.
+PHY 10 is a requirement for PHY 13, and the knowledge acquired during PHY 10 - in particular the application of Newton's Laws, as well as the laws of energy and momentum conservation - is a prerequisite.
+The mathematical skills required are: Simple operations with vectors (including adding and subtracting vectors, scalar product, and vector product) and use of basics calculus (derivatives and integrals).
+Physics 13 requires a little less use of calculus compared to the course taken by engineering and physics majors (PHY 21), but you will still need to use integrals and derivatives in some simple applications.
+If you did not take PHY 10 or PHY 11 last semester, you may also need to get back in shape with writing and solving algebraic equations: Do not worry if you will struggle the first couple of weeks with algebra, by seriously working at the homework you will automatically gain back your skills!